 Please send this information to the state chairman by September 15th for submission to the National Awards Committee for judging.

 The Garden Club of Georgia has partnered with the Office of the Governor and the Georgia Department of Economic Development to produce a video for Garden Week in Georgia, introduced by Governor and Mrs. Nathan Deal, welcoming visitors to Georgia's public gardens.
-The second segment features Caroline Silcox, President of the Garden Club of Georgia in which she takes the visitor on a tour of Georgia's great gardens.
+The second segment features Caroline Silcox, former President of the Garden Club of Georgia (2011-2013) in which she takes the visitor on a tour of Georgia's great gardens.

 Governor Deal has signed a proclamation establishing the third week in April as Garden Week in Georgia.
 Clubs are asked to promote this event in their communities.
 The Georgia Department of Economic Development is partnering with GCG to encourage tourism by promoting garden tours and gardening events during this week.
 Advertise Garden Week in Georgia at your local nurseries, grocery stores, library and churches.
 Some promotional ideas include: